Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Hamiltonian diagonalization algorithms

 \subsection{Approximate diagonalization methods}

 Imaginary-time evolution is designed to solve the imaginary-time equation.
 The fact that the solution converges to the ground state of the problem is a lucky and useful accident.
-However, we can find better optimization strategies by directly addressing the energy functional associated to the equation we want to solve\ \eqref{eq: Hamiltonian PDE}
+However, there are better optimization strategies that address the energy functional associated with the equation we want to solve\ \eqref{eq:Hamiltonian-PDE}

-Given this formulation of the problem, we can now devise various strategies to engineer a trajectory $\ket{\psi(\beta)}$ that aims at minimizing $E[\psi]$, such as the steepest gradient descent, the momentum gradient descent, or the adaptative gradient algorithm (AdaGrad)\ \cite{Duchi2011}.
+Given this formulation of the problem, many strategies can engineer a trajectory $\ket{\psi(\beta)}$ that aims at decreasing $E[\psi]$, such as the steepest gradient descent, the momentum gradient descent, and the adaptative gradient algorithm (AdaGrad)\ \cite{Duchi2011}.